Jerome-openclassroom/Lyra_Sentiment_Classifier-n8n-GPT-4-nano-/README.md

 - ⏱️ Includes a `Wait` node (500 ms) to regulate API call frequency
 - 📄 Appends results to the corresponding sentiment-specific Google Sheet

+      ## ⚠️ Why Hugging Face node was not used

+      The initial plan was to use the built-in `Sentiment Analysis` node in n8n connected to a Hugging Face model (e.g. `distilbert-base-uncased-finetuned-sst-2-english` or `GPT2`).

+      However, after multiple tests, it consistently returned errors such as:

+      - `LLM Parsing Error`
+      - Output format inconsistencies (not JSON-compatible)
+      - Longer response times and instability

+      As a result, we opted for a more reliable alternative using a custom GPT 4.1 nano assistant with a dedicated system prompt and manual JSON parsing.
+      This approach proved to be faster, more predictable, and better suited for structured automation.